Sujo07/Sujo07/README.md

 - 🌱 I’m currently learning **Angular**

+- 👨‍💻 All of my projects are available at [https://sujoy-singha-portfolio-showcase.lovable.app/](https://sujoy-singha-portfolio-showcase.lovable.app/)

 - 💬 Ask me about **A detailed oriented react devloper**

 - 📫 How to reach me **sujoyscs@gmail.com**